Watching your app download numbers grow makes no sense if people just delete your app shortly afterward. Or abandon it. For good.

 You have limited texts.
 So you need to choose your wording carefully.

-A/B test your messages to understand the optimal character length, key action-triggering phrases, and verbs.
+A/B test your push mobile marketing messages to understand the optimal character length, key action-triggering phrases, and verbs.
 Toy around with scarcity and the time-sensitive factor to see whether it will impact the engagement rates.

 Test different strategies and variations to unlock the most accurate results for your business.